theorangepotato/programming-languages-2019/lecture-1.1.md

  - Haskell, even though a powerful general purpose language, has been  called a domain specific language for creating programming languages for a good reason.

- - Haskell is the langauge in which many tools (such as BNFC) in the area of Programming Languages is implemented.
+ - Haskell is the langauge in which many tools (such as BNFC) in the area of Programming Languages are implemented.

- - Haskell is a lazy functional programming language and a prime example of an important paradigm in Programming Languages.
+ - Haskell is a lazy functional programming language and, thus, a prime example of an important paradigm in Programming Languages.

  - Haskell is an elaboration of the lambda calculus, which also forms the basis for our own small programming language.